CONTRACT FOR SERVICES FOR TEMPORARY WORKERS

 means the Conduct of Employment Agencies and Employment Businesses Regulations 2003;

-means any and all confidential office, financial, marketing, technical or other information or data of whatever nature relating to the Client Hirer or Employment Business or their business or affairs (including but not limited to these Terms, data, records, reports, agreements, software, programmes, specifications, know-how, trade secrets and other information concerning the Assignment) in any form or medium whether disclosed or granted access to whether in writing, orally or by any other means, provided to the Temporary Worker or any third party in relation to the Assignment by the Client Hirer or the Employment Business or by a third party on behalf of the Client Hirer whether before or after the date of these Terms together with any reproductions of such information in any form or medium or any part(s) of such information;
+means any and all confidential commercial, financial, marketing, technical or other information or data of whatever nature relating to the Hirer or Employment Business or their business or affairs (including but not limited to these Terms, data, records, reports, agreements, software, programs, specifications, know-how, trade secrets and other information concerning the Assignment) in any form or medium whether disclosed or granted access to whether in writing, orally or by any other means, provided to the Agency Worker or any third party in relation to the Assignment by the Hirer or the Employment Business or by a third party on behalf of the Hirer whether before or after the date of these Terms together with any reproductions of such information in any form or medium or any part(s) of such information;

 means (a) the legal or beneficial ownership, directly or indirectly, of more than 50% of the issued share capital or similar right of ownership; or (b) the power to direct or cause the direction of the affairs and/or general management of the company, partnership, statutory body or other entity in question, whether through the ownership of voting capital, by contract or otherwise, and "Controls" and "Controlled" shall be construed accordingly;

 means the Data Protection Act 2018, the General Data Protection Regulation (EU 2016/679) and any applicable statutory or regulatory provisions in force from time to time relating to the protection and transfer of personal data; [see Note 21]